We went to Disney, y'all! This week on the show, Melissa from Vegan Disney World joins us to talk about all things vegan in the parks.

 And you're at Disney, so why not!

 Dave also managed to score us reservations to Jungle Navigation Co.
 LTD Skipper Canteen.
 This sit-down restaurant has two vegan main dish options and a vegan dessert.
-We skipped the dessert, but I got the curry and Dave got the Thai noodles.
+We skipped the dessert, but I got the curried vegetable crew stew.
+Dave got the Thai noodles, which is no longer on the menu.

 The curry was absolutely awful.
 I honestly don't think I've ever been more disappointed in a dish.
 It was just absolutely flavorless, despite boasting pineapple tofu.
 Even the sauce, which there wasn't much of, was bland.